COMMA: Coordinate-aware Modulated Mamba Network for 3D Dispersed Vessel Segmentation: Results

 \subsection{Results on Small Vessel Segmentation}

 Small vessels are typically more uncertain in spatial location compared to larger vessels (e.g., the Circle of Willis in cerebrovascular structures).
 We examine the effectiveness of COMMA in segmenting small vessel structures.
-The definition of small vessels is provided in Appendix \cref{sec Definition of Small Vessel Sructures}.
+In this study, we define the vessels inside the lung as small vessels (also called branch vessels).
+This definition follows the study \cite{luo2023efficient}.
+Besides, the distal vessels in the cerebrovascular (those with z-axis $>$ 60) are also considered small vessels for IXI dataset.
 The results are shown in \cref{tab: small vessel}.

 COMMA achieves approximately 1.66\% higher performance than DSCNet for full vessel segmentation in terms of Dice, with the gap increasing to 2.86\% for small vessel segmentation.
 Similarly, in the IXI dataset, the performance difference between COMMA and SegMamba is 0.84\% for full vessel segmentation, widening to 1.76\% for small vessel segmentation.